lytai1/l_python/README.md

 # l_python
-A light version of python interpreter
+A light version of python interpreter implemented using ANTLR